 He worked with elected officials of both political parties to preserve the Perry Hall Mansion, and he authored a history of Perry Hall.

-In 2002, David Marks worked with County Councilman Wayne Skinner on legislation that broadened the public’s representation on the Baltimore County Landmarks Preservation Commission.
+In 2002, David Marks worked with then-County Councilman Wayne Skinner on legislation that broadened the public’s representation on the Baltimore County Landmarks Preservation Commission.

 In 2004, the Maryland Jaycees named David Marks their Outstanding Young Marylander of the Year.
 In 2012, he was honored as the Legislator of the Year by Mid-Atlantic Off Road Enthusiasts for his work to expand the county’s trail network.
-He also received the 2013 Community Volunteer Award from the Maryland Recreation and Parks Association, and was honored with the 2014 Government Official Award by the Preservation Alliance of Baltimore County.
+He received the 2013 Community Volunteer Award from the Maryland Recreation and Parks Association, and was honored with the 2014 Government Official Award by the Preservation Alliance of Baltimore County.
 David Marks is a Board member for the Foundation for Baltimore County Public Library.